 (b) enquire into and deal with any other matter in relation to the negotiation of owner-driver contracts that may be referred to the Commission under this Part.

-(2) When sitting in exercise of the jurisdiction conferred by subsection (1) or under section 46, the Commission is to be known as the Road Freight Transport Industry Tribunal (the “Tribunal”).
+(2) When sitting in exercise of the jurisdiction conferred by subsection (1) or under section 46, the Commission is to be known as the Road Freight Transport Industry Tribunal (the Tribunal).

 (3) A determination of the Tribunal on a dispute or matter mentioned in subsection (1) has effect according to its substance.